-- The protected modifier can be applied on data and methods in a class.
-A protected data or a protected method in a public class can be accessed by any class in the same package or its subclasses, even if the subclasses are in a different package. - rivate, default, protected, public
+The protected modifier can be applied on data and methods in a class.
+A protected data or a protected method in a public class can be accessed by any class in the same package or its subclasses, even if the subclasses are in a different package.

+□ private, default, protected, public

+Accessibility Summary

+Visibility Modifiers

-Accessibility Summary Modifier Accessed Accessed Accessed Accessed from a from the from a different on members from the in a class same class subclass same package package public protected default private Liang, Introduction to Java Programming, Tenth Edition, (c) 2013 Pearson Education, Inc. All rights reserved.
+STUDENTS-HUB.com Liang, Introduction to Java Programming, Eleventh Edition, (c) 2017 Pearson Education, Inc, All rights reserved.
 A Subclass Cannot Weaken the Accessibility